tuiSSE/sighty/README.md

 The user has the possibility to post a question with a picture to illustrate his problem.
 Full-sighted people can help him and give him a short reply.
 The application requires TalkBack to be turned on.

 #Functions
-Sighty:
+Sighty should have the opportunity to:
-- should be a free application which users can download in the Google PlayStore
+- be a free application which users can download in the Google PlayStore
-- requires TalkBack to be turned on
+- use TalkBack to be turned on
-- has the opportunity to log in with social media platforms
+- log in with social media platforms
-- can take max.
+- take max.
 4 pictures
-- has the opportunity to give answers based on the pictures
+- give answers based on the pictures
-- should give push-notifications for users if there is a new question or answer
+- give push-notifications for users if there is a new question or answer
-- should have the occasion to delete questions and answers whenever the user wants
+- delete questions and answers whenever the user wants
-- gives the user an own profil where he or she can change his or her avatar, username and e-mail.
+- give the user an own profil where he or she can change his or her avatar, username and e-mail.